TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (b).

-following programs of study described in Items (i) through (iii).
+programs of study described in Items (i) through (iv).
 All IEP team discussion points and decisions

 identified herein, including the identification of the student's program of